-- The employee must supply the following particulars to his/her employer to ensure that the employer's records are correct:

-- Surname and full names;

-- Address;

-- Identity number or passport number and date of birth:

-- Income Tax reference number (if any);

-- Written declaration where required.

-Written declaration by employee

-- An employee is deemed to be in standard employment - - Where such employee renders services to the employer for 22 hours or less in every completed week; - The employee furnishes the employer with a written declaration stating that he/she does not or will not render services to another employer during the period he/she hold such employment at the relevant employer.
+Reference to the Act Paragraph 14(1) of the Fourth Schedule Meaning The employee must supply the following particulars to his/her employer to ensure that the employer's records are correct: Surname and full names; Address; South African Identity number or passport number and date of birth; Income Tax reference number (if any); Written declaration where required.
+Written declaration by employee An employee is deemed to be in standard employment - Where such employee renders services to the employer for 22 hours or less in every completed week; The employee furnishes the employer with a written declaration stating that he/she does not or will not render services to another employer during the period he/she hold such employment at the relevant employer.